-The Murrindindi Class Action is set down for a trial commencing on 3 February 2015.
-The trial will be heard by the Honourable Justice Dixon of the Supreme Court of Victoria, and at this stage, we estimate it will take at least 5 to 6 months.
+The Murrindindi Class Action is set down for a trial commencing on 4 February 2015.
+The trial will be heard by the Honourable Justice Dixon of the Supreme Court of Victoria.

 If you have any questions in relation to the Murrindindi class action, please telephone Maurice Blackburn on 1800 18 26 45.